 Acts 16:31 is a powerful verse on the simplicity of salvation, and ask God that this would be true for your child.
 Acknowledge Ephesians 2:8 to the Lord, and ask Him that He would give the gift of faith to your child so he or she can be eternally saved.

 Pray for Courage

 Whether your child attends public school, private school, or is homeschooled, he or she will face obstacles that can make him or her feel afraid.
 There is a great deal of pressure to decide what life course to take, an emphasis on getting good grades, and fitting in with others that can all feel insurmountable at times.

 Two appropriate Scriptures for a parent’s prayer for children are Joshua 1:9 and Isaiah 43:2.
 Ask God to watch over them and to allow their heart to trust in Him for their ultimate protection.
 You can ask for specific provision according to the things your child may facing, like difficult course work or going to a new school.

-You can find Scripture prayer cards to help you pray about different virtues for your children.
+Grab these FREE Scripture prayer cards to help you pray for your kids:

 Pray for Uplifting Relationships